Dextor Clinkscale

-Frederick Dextor Clinkscale (born April 13, 1958) is a former American football safety in the National Football League (NFL) for the Dallas Cowboys and Indianapolis Colts.
-He played college football at South Carolina State.
+Frederick Dextor Clinkscale (born April 13, 1958) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Indianapolis Colts.
+He played college football for the South Carolina State Bulldogs.

 Early years

 Clinkscale attended J. L. Mann High School.
 As a junior, he missed the football season with a thigh injury.
 He accepted a football scholarship from South Carolina State University.
 He played at free safety during his first 3 seasons.
 As a senior in 1979, he was moved to strong safety and received Black College All-American honors.
 He also was used as a punt returner.

 In 2000, he was inducted into the South Carolina State Athletic Hall of Fame.